A3GC-IP: Attention-Oriented Adjacency Adaptive Recurrent Graph Convolutions for Human Pose Estimation from Sparse Inertial Measurements: The Method

 where $L_\theta$ is the target loss of SMPL model parameter predictions.
-The sum over $T$ defines the sequence mean, $N$ denotes the number of joints, $F$ the number of features and $\lambda$ denotes a joint specific weight.
+The sum over $T$ defines the sequence mean, $N$ denotes the number of joints and $F$ the number of features.
+For the representation of rotation matrices we chose the conventional 9-dimensional representation, as we empirically found better results for this compared to the reduced 6-dimensional representation of rotation matrices~\cite{Zhou_2019_CVPR} as used by Transpose.\\